A short history lesson:

 “…Washington declared that it no longer needed to meet the historically established standard, born of the bloody experiences of two world wars, that the threat of imminent attack was necessary to justify military action.
 To assert that they perceived the possibility of a threat was sufficient grounds to justify invasion.
 War was the naked instrument of policy.

-The wars of aggression of Clinton, Bush, Obama and Trump contained the accumulated evil of the torture in Abu Ghraib and Guantanamo, the drone bombing of children at play, villages leveled by precision missiles and refugees drowned in the Mediterranean.
+The wars of aggression of Clinton, Bush, Obama, Trump and Biden contain the accumulated evil of the torture in Abu Ghraib and Guantanamo, the drone bombing of children at play, villages leveled by precision missiles and refugees drowned in the Mediterranean.
 Baghdad crumbled beneath the shock and awe of unstinting US bombing; Fallujah burned with white phosphorus.

 The American mass media is complicit in these crimes.
 They never challenged the government’s assertions, but trumpeted its pretexts.
 They whipped up a war-frenzy in the public.
 Pundits who now denounce Putin were ferocious in demanding that the United States bomb civilians.”